 1. History at Every Turn

 Maybe you're more into museums and they're more into exploring architecture and history.
 You won't have to worry about your first fight as a married couple just yet.
 Compromising won't be hard when it comes to sightseeing in Istanbul.
 In Old Istanbul, or the Sultanahmet district, you'll be walking in the streets that once held Roman-era chariot races.
 Soak in the city's culture touring the sixth-century Hagia Sophia museum (formerly a Greek Orthodox basilica and mosque) before heading underground to the fourth-century Basilica Cistern, the largest of hundreds of Byzantine cisterns still sitting beneath the city.
 When you're ready for a break from sightseeing, get lost in the maze of shops at the Grand Bazaar.
 One of the oldest covered markets in the world, the bazaar is filled with over 5,000 vendors selling everything from gold to ceramics and spices, and it's one of the best places to buy your first piece of home décor as a married couple.
 Turkish rug, anyone?

 2. Home of the Turkish Bath

-Sure you've visited hamams and steam rooms at spas back in the States, but nothing compares to an authentic Turkish bath set in a historic building built by sultans in centuries past.
-Out of Istanbul's 237 hamams, 60 are still in use, ranging from the more traditional experience to something spa-like.
-This is the part where you and the new hubby will go your separate ways indulging in a full scrub-down leaving you cleaner and more refreshed than you've ever felt before.
-If you want something on the more modern side that still sports an ancient feel, book treatments at the recently renovated 16th century Kiliç Ali Pasa, set in one of the harbor's landmark Ottoman-style buildings.
+Sure, you've visited hammams and steam rooms at spas back in the States, but nothing compares to an authentic Turkish bath set in a historic building built by sultans in centuries past.
+Out of Istanbul's 237 hammams, 60 are still in use, ranging from the more traditional experience to something spa-like.
+This is the part where you and your new spouse will go your separate ways indulging in a full scrub-down leaving you cleaner and more refreshed than you've ever felt before.
+If you want something on the more modern side that still sports an ancient feel, book treatments at the recently renovated 16th-century Kiliç Ali Pasa, set in one of the harbor's landmark Ottoman-style buildings.

 3. Turkish Breakfast